Augmentation Invariant Manifold Learning: Abstract

 \section{Abstract}

 Data augmentation is a widely used technique and an essential ingredient in the recent advance in self-supervised representation learning.
-By preserving the similarity between augmented data, the resulting data representation can improve various downstream analyses and achieve state-of-art performance in many applications.
-To demystify the role of data augmentation, we develop a statistical framework on a low-dimension product manifold to theoretically understand why the unlabeled augmented data can lead to useful data representation.
-Under this framework, we propose a new representation learning method called augmentation invariant manifold learning and develop the corresponding loss function, which can work with a deep neural network to learn data representations.
-Compared with existing methods, the new data representation simultaneously exploits the manifold's geometric structure and invariant property of augmented data.
-Our theoretical investigation precisely characterizes how the data representation learned from augmented data can improve the $k$-nearest neighbor classifier in the downstream analysis, showing that a more complex data augmentation leads to more improvement in downstream analysis.
-Finally, numerical experiments on simulated and real datasets are presented to support the theoretical results in this paper.
+By preserving the similarity between augmented data, the resulting data representation can improve various downstream analyses and achieve state-of-the-art performance in many applications.
+Despite the empirical effectiveness, most existing methods lack theoretical understanding under a general nonlinear setting.
+To fill this gap, we develop a statistical framework on a low-dimension product manifold to model the data augmentation transformation.
+Under this framework, we introduce a new representation learning method called augmentation invariant manifold learning and design a computationally efficient algorithm by reformulating it as a stochastic optimization problem.
+Compared with existing self-supervised methods, the new method simultaneously exploits the manifold's geometric structure and invariant property of augmented data and has an explicit theoretical guarantee.
+Our theoretical investigation characterizes the role of data augmentation in the proposed method and reveals why and how the data representation learned from augmented data can improve the $k$-nearest neighbor classifier in the downstream analysis, showing that a more complex data augmentation leads to more improvement in downstream analysis.
+Finally, numerical experiments on simulated and real data sets are presented to demonstrate the merit of the proposed method.